 The Eurasian magpie is the first non-mammalian species to pass the mirror test.10 When contrasting colored stickers were placed on their feathers, the magpies reacted to their reflections by trying to remove the mark.
 Birds who were marked with invisible stickers showed no altered behavior.

 Prior to this experiment, scientists believed that self-recognition abilities came from the neocortex, a part of the brain found only in mammals.
 Since magpies are birds, they do not have this part of the brain.
-Their passing of the mirror test shows that self-recognition ability can arise from other brain parts in other types of brains.
-Such a thing is a case of “convergent evolution”.
+Magpies passing the mirror test shows that the ability of self-recognition can arise from different brain parts in other types of brains.
+It’s a case of “convergent evolution”.
 This happens when similar abilities, behaviors, and traits independently evolve in species that are not closely related.

-The fact that the ants with blue-dotted clypeus’ would try to remove the marking that made them appear alien is thought by the team to be a survival behavior.
-Given that these ants would try to clean the mark rather than respond aggressively, the ants likely didn’t think their reflection was the image of another ant.
+Given that these ants tried to clean the mark rather than respond aggressively, the ants likely didn’t think their reflection was just another ant.
 The team thinks their study shows that self-recognition is not an “unrealistic” ability in ants.

 Promising Candidates: Manta Rays